 “It's not what happens to you, but how you react to it that matters.”

 Connect with your audience on a human emotional level instead of hitting them over the head with a bunch of fast cuts and lens flares.
-Give your clients more credit than being suckers for the ol’ “razzle-dazzle.”
+Give your clients more credit than being suckers for the ol' “razzle-dazzle.”
 They also love that feeling of connection that most humans have, even if they work behind a desk.
-Don’t waste your budget on content that won’t engage your audience.
+Don't waste your marketing budget on marketing campaigns that won't engage your audience.
 Great ideas that aim for the heart are always appreciated.
-After all, we’re all human.
+After all, we're all human.

 (At least until we all get replaced by AI, but that’s another article coming shortly.
 Probably an AI will write it :P)